gatsbyjs/gatsby/docs/docs/working-with-gifs.md

 ## Including GIFs in components

-In Gatsby pages and components, you'll want to import animated GIFs instead of using Gatsby Image because of the way it processes image data for use with the responsive picture element.
+In Gatsby components and pages, you'll want to import animated GIFs instead of using Gatsby Image because of the way it optimizes image data for the responsive picture element.

 Here's an example:

 ```jsx:title=pages/about.js
 import React from 'react'

 import Layout from '../components/layout'